 Peracetic Acid (also known as Peroxyacetic Acid or PAA)

 PAA has been used by the fresh produce industry since the 1950s.
 It is prepared by mixing hydrogen peroxide and acetic acid (vinegar).
 It has an advantage over hydrogen peroxide alone because it is less likely to be broken down by enzymes.
 Unlike chlorine, PAA retains its activity against microorganisms at high organic loads (soil, dirt, debris) but only at low pH (acidic pH).
 This means that it is important to monitor the water quality (cloudiness or turbidity) of wash water when using PAA.
 PAA is very effective at pH 3 to 7.5 and temperatures ranging from 32 F to 104 F (USDA-AMS, 2016).
-When used to wash fresh produce, PAA cannot go over 80 ppm or 80 mg/L. Fresh produce washed with PAA has to be rinsed with potable water before it can be sold.
+When used to wash fresh produce, PAA cannot go over 80 ppm or 80 mg/L. According to the FDA, fresh produce washed with PAA does not need to be rinsed with potable water before it can be sold.
 PAA breaks down pretty fast into carbon dioxide, water, and oxygen which makes it environmentally friendly, but it also means that it is important to check the amount of PAA in the wash water often.

 PAA is typically sold under the trade names of Tsunami 100, Sanidate 5.0, StorOx, StorOx 2.0, OxiDate 2.0, and OxiDate 5.0 .